 CIDCO successfully sought approvals for the proposed International Airport in Navi Mumbai from Government of Maharashtra, Ministry of Civil Aviation and Ministry of Environment, Forest & Climate Change (MoEFCC), Government of India.
 While granting the Environmental and Coastal Regulations Zone (CRZ) clearances to the proposed Greenfield airport on 22nd November, 2010, Ministry of Environment, Forest & Climate Change (MoEFCC), Government of India, expressed concern about unplanned and haphazard development within 20 km of the Airport.
 In pursuance of these concerns, Government of Maharashtra identified the area around the proposed airport that was not under any urban governance mechanism (i.e. urban local body (ULB)/ special planning authority/ new town development authority etc.) and notified it as "Navi Mumbai Airport Influence Notified Area (NAINA)" and appointed CIDCO as the Special Planning Authority (SPA) under Section 40(1) (b) of MR&TP Act, 1966 by Govt.
 Notification No. TPS-1712/475/CR-98/12/UD-12 dated 10th January, 2013.
-In this notification NAINA comprised total 270 revenue villages from Uran, Panvel, Karjat, Khalapur, and Pen Talukas of Raigad district and Thane Taluka of Thane district of Maharashtra.
+In this notification NAINA comprised total 270 revenue villages from Uran, Panyel, Karjat, Khalapur, and Pen Talukas of Raigad district and Thane Taluka of Thane district of Maharashtra.
 As per this notification NAINA is approximately 55792 Ha (558 km2).
 For details of notification refer Annexure 1-1.
-Subsequently due to Notification of Matheran Eco-sensitive zone, by Ministry of Environment and Forests dated 4th February 2003, two villages (Karambali Tarf Taloje and Sangatoli) which were part of NAINA were stood to be part of MESZ.
+Subsequently due to Notification of Matheran Eco sensitive zone, by Ministry of Environment and Forests dated 4th February 2003, two villages (Karambali Tarf Taloje and Sangatoli) which were part of NAINA were stood to be part of MESZ.
+Subsequently, it was observed that, two villages (Karambali Tarf Taloje and Sangatoli) became part of MESZ as per Notification of Matheran Eco-sensitive zone (MESZ), by Ministry of Environment and Forests dated 4th February 2003 and were de-notified from NAINA.
 Therefore the total numbers of villages in NAINA reduced to 268.
 Further, by Government of Maharashtra corrigendum notification dated 14th July 2015, Rode village was deleted and Nevali village was added in NAINA.

 The process of preparation of Development Plan for NAINA was under progress and Existing Land Use map was prepared and submitted to Government of Maharashtra in November 2015.
 Meanwhile, Government of Maharashtra, vide its notification No. IDC.
-2007/(718)/IND-14 dated 22nd September 2015, appointed MIDC (Maharashtra Industrial Development Corporation) as the Special Planning Authority (SPA) for eight villages in Khalapur Taluka.
+2007/(718)/IND-14 dated $22^{\rm nd}$ September 2015, appointed MIDC (Maharashtra Industrial Development Corporation) as the Special Planning Authority (SPA) for eight villages in Khalapur Taluka.
 As per the said notification, three villages (namely Wangni, Kelavali and Kandroli Tarf Boreti) are fully under MIDC jurisdiction whereas five villages are partly in MIDC and NAINA.
 The fact that notification mentioned name of villages with series of survey numbers, it is assumed that the Gaothans engulfed within the list of survey numbers also fall under MIDC jurisdiction.
 Refer Figure 1-2: MIDC and MSRDC area as per Notifications